 A CySEC inspection and an internal audit ask the same questions

 CySEC inspections are not announced with sufficient advance notice to prepare from scratch.
 They examine client onboarding and KYC procedures.
 They examine conflicts of interest management.
 They examine client funds handling and safeguarding.
 They examine the methodology behind the compliance officer's annual report.
 They examine whether the firm's operating procedures correspond to the business model approved at licensing.
 They examine AML controls, record-keeping, best execution, and governance.
-Since January 2025, they also examine digital operational resilience under DORA.
+Since DORA became applicable in January 2025, digital operational resilience and ICT risk management have also entered CySEC's supervisory scope.

 A properly conducted internal audit examines all of the same areas.
 The structural difference is sequence.
-When the internal auditor identifies a gap, the firm has the opportunity to close it, on its own timeline, under its own management, before the regulator arrives.
+When the internal auditor identifies a gap, the firm has the opportunity to close it on its own timeline, before the regulator arrives.
 When CySEC identifies the same gap during an inspection, the firm has the obligation to close it under regulatory scrutiny, on CySEC's timeline, with the finding recorded on its supervisory history.

 A CIF that invests in a rigorous internal audit function is running a structured dry run of the inspection that will eventually come.
-Every gap that the board identifies through internal audit and closes through a documented corrective action plan is a gap that does not appear in the CySEC inspection report.
-Every gap that the internal audit does not surface, or that the board receives but does not act upon, remains in the firm's operations, waiting for someone with more authority to find it.
+Every gap the board identifies and closes through a corrective action plan is a gap that does not appear in the CySEC inspection report.
+Every gap the internal audit does not surface, or that the board receives but does not act upon, remains in the firm's operations, waiting for someone with more authority to find it.

 What a recurring finding tells the regulator

-CySEC's Circular C655 also found that internal audit methodology was insufficiently described in many reports: the specific clients tested, the timing of reviews, the audit tests performed.
-And that sample selection was not proportional to client risk categories.
-These are not technical failures in the report's presentation.
+CySEC has also found that internal audit methodology is insufficiently described in many reports: the specific areas and clients examined, the timing of reviews, the tests performed, and sample selection proportional to the risk profile of the firm's activities.
+These are not technical failures in presentation.
 They are indicators of whether the audit was conducted with genuine rigour or produced to satisfy a submission deadline.

 Every stage of growth produces findings

 A board that understands this is not unsettled by findings that emerge during growth phases.
-It expects them.
-It treats them as the audit function delivering precisely the value it is supposed to deliver.
-The board that should be unsettled is the one whose annual report returns consistently clean, regardless of what the firm has done in the intervening year.
+It expects them, and treats them as evidence the audit function is working.
+The board that should be unsettled is the one whose annual report returns consistently clean, regardless of what the firm has done that year.
 That pattern does not signal a well-run firm.
 It signals an audit that is not looking hard enough.

 The cheapest internal auditor is often the most expensive one

-An internal audit that is underpowered (whether because the auditor lacks the regulatory depth to identify complex gaps, lacks the independence to report findings that are uncomfortable for management, or lacks the commercial understanding to distinguish between a minor process imperfection and a genuine compliance risk) does not reduce the firm's exposure.
+An internal audit that is underpowered, whether because the auditor lacks regulatory depth, independence from management pressure, or the commercial understanding to distinguish a process imperfection from a genuine compliance risk, does not reduce the firm's exposure.
 The gaps exist in either case.
-What changes is whether the firm knows about them.
+What changes is whether the firm knows about them before the regulator does.

-This is the correct frame for evaluating the cost of the internal audit function: not against what it charges, but against what it prevents.
-The auditor who identifies five significant compliance gaps before a CySEC inspection has not generated a cost.
-They have generated a return.
-The precise magnitude of that return is unknowable in advance and substantial in retrospect, because the alternative (a CySEC inspection report carrying those same five findings, each requiring mandatory remediation on the regulator's timeline) is considerably more expensive than the fee.
+The correct frame for evaluating the internal audit function is not what it charges, but what it prevents.
+The auditor who identifies five significant compliance gaps before a CySEC inspection has generated a return, the alternative is a CySEC inspection report carrying those same findings, each requiring mandatory remediation on the regulator's timeline.

-The same logic applies to the depth of the annual report.
 CySEC reads internal audit reports.
-Circular C655 exists because CySEC assessed a sample of them and found them wanting.
-A report that documents its methodology, specifies the clients reviewed, justifies the sample selection by risk category, and provides actionable recommendations with clear findings is a report that reflects a genuine audit.
-A report that reaches the same clean conclusion every year without that substance is a report that invites exactly the kind of scrutiny the board was hoping to avoid.
+A report that documents its methodology, specifies the clients reviewed, justifies the sample selection by risk category, and provides actionable findings is a report that reflects a genuine audit.
+A report that reaches the same clean conclusion every year without that substance invites exactly the kind of scrutiny the board was hoping to avoid.

 Independence and commercial understanding are not in conflict